-This week we have three special guests from Copenhagen Business School who will be introducing and discussing their work in tax from three different fields of research.
+This week we have four special guests from Copenhagen Business School who will be introducing and discussing their work in tax from three different fields of research.
 With thanks to Yvette Lind who has co-ordinated this group of speakers for what will be a very engaging discussion on tax but also three approaches to studying tax.
 We will begin an hour earlier than normal on Thursday October 29th at 16:00-17:00 London time and, as always, all are welcome to attend.

 Updated information on this talk and other talks at the University of Cambridge can be found here.